eotamm/survival-analysis/README.md

 - Posterior summarization and interpretation of hazard ratios
 - Visualization of survival using Kaplan–Meier curves
 - Probabilistic survival estimation using the Imprecise Dirichlet Process (IDP)
-- Construction of log-ratio features from CLR and rCLR transformations and comparing them
+- Construction of log-ratio features from LRA, CLR and rCLR transformations and comparing them

 ## Files